retiman/clj-httpc/Readme.md

        :content-type :json
        :accept :json})

+Aborts the request if the response body is not really JSON:

+    (client/get "http://site.com/resources/3" {:accept :json})

-    ; Aborts if the really-big-file is too large (client/get "http://site.com/really-big-file.mpg" {:http-params {content/limit 100000}})
+Aborts the request if the really-big-file is too large:

+    (client/get "http://site.com/really-big-file.mpg" {:http-params {content/limit 100000}})

-    ; Use your own Commons HttpClient instance if you want to.
-For example, ; in case you wanted to share a single instance amongst multiple threads.
+Use your own Commons HttpClient instance if you want to.
+For example, in case you wanted to share a single instance amongst multiple threads:

     (with-http-client my-commons-http-client
       (fn [_]
         (client/get "http://www.duck.com")))